cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/run-tunnel/as-a-service/linux.md

 ---
 order: 30
 pcx-content-type: how-to
+title: "Linux"
 ---

-# Run as a service
+# Run as a service on Linux

 | Before you start |
 |---|
 | Follow the [Tunnel guide](/connect-apps/install-and-setup/tunnel-guide) to create a tunnel, route traffic to a tunnel, and run it. |

-Cloudflare Tunnel can install itself as a system service on Linux and Windows and as a launch agent on macOS.
+Cloudflare Tunnel can install itself as a system service on Linux.

-By default, Cloudflare Tunnel expects all of the configuration to exist in the `.cloudflared/config.yml` configuration file.
+By default, Cloudflare Tunnel expects all of the configuration to exist in the `$HOME/.cloudflared/config.yml` configuration file.
 The available options are documented on the [configuration file reference](/connections/connect-apps/configuration/configuration-file/ingress), but at a minimum you must specify the following arguments to run as a service:

 |Argument|Description|
 |---|---|